sorens/northatlantic86/docs/north_atlantic_86_manual.md

 SOVIET STRATEGY
 ---------------
-Soviet strategic goals are: (1) capture and hold the strategic airfields on Iceland and Faroes: (2) reduce or destroy NATO supply convoys to Great Britain.
-Control of Iceland and Faroes is worth 500 VPs each, while a prolonged supply shortage in Britain is worth 1000 VPs.
+Soviet strategic goals are:

+    (1) capture and hold the strategic airfields on Iceland and Faroes (2) reduce or destroy NATO supply convoys to Great Britain.

+Control of Iceland and Faroes is worth `500` VPs each, while a prolonged supply shortage in Britain is worth `1000` VPs.

 FAROES
 ------